Key Quote

 Technique 1 — EPIGRAMMATIC UNIVERSALISM

-Benedick extends his self-reflection into a universal aphorism (concise statement of truth): not just 'I am giddy' but 'Man is a giddy thing.'
-The epigrammatic (witty and memorable) form gives personal change the weight of philosophical discovery.
-The word giddy — meaning dizzy, changeable, foolish — encapsulates (perfectly summarises) the play's exploration of how easily humans are swayed by deception, emotion, and social pressure.
+Benedick extends his self-reflection into a universal aphorismaphorism — A concise statement expressing a general truth: not just 'I am giddy' but 'Man is a giddy thing.'
+The epigrammaticepigrammatic — Witty, concise, and memorable in expression form gives personal change the weight of philosophical discovery.
+The word giddy — meaning dizzy, changeable, foolish — encapsulatesencapsulates — Expresses the essential features of something succinctly the play's exploration of how easily humans are swayed by deception, emotion, and social pressure.

 'This is my conclusion' is delivered with comic finality — as though human inconsistency is a theorem he has proven through personal experience.
 The definite article and possessive pronoun suggest hard-won personal knowledge rather than received wisdom.